glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 The Delivery Scheduler service also depends on two services from other bounded contexts, namely Accounts and Drone Management.

-## Map tactical patterns to REST APIs
+## How the tactical patterns map to REST

-Patterns like entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
-For example, value objects are meant to be immutable.
+Patterns such as entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
+For example, value objects are immutable.
 In many discussions of DDD, the patterns are modeled using OO language concepts like constructors or property getters and setters.

 For example, here is a TypeScript implementation of a value object.
 The properties are declared to be read-only, so the only way to modify a Location is to create a new one.
 The properties are validated when the object is created.